-To sum the cells in the picture above I first clicked in cell B26, type in =sum( , or click on the the sum button, hold the ‘CNTRL’ key down and click on B9, B14, B19 and B24 and press enter.
+To sum the cells in the picture above, you first need to click on cell B26 and then type in =sum(.
+Or you click on the sum button, hold the ‘CTRL’ key down and click on B9, B14, B19 and B24 and press enter.

-Unfortunately the + sign doesn’t capture in the screen shot below.
+Unfortunately, the + sign doesn’t show up in the screenshot below.

-MAX and MIN both work in identical ways, I have highlighted the cells in blue and green to show it picks up the values from the selected ranges.
+MAX and MIN both work in identical ways.
+I have highlighted the cells in blue and green to show how it picks up the values from the selected ranges.

 When you enter a formula into Excel, it recognises it as a pattern as opposed to numbers.

-You can copy and paste formulas or just drag them (grab bottom right hand corner of call and drag) into the cells you want them in.
+You can copy and paste formulas or just drag them (grab the bottom right-hand corner of a cell and drag) into the cells you want them in.
 The cells the formula refers to will change to match where you have copied it to.
-See below, formula copied from F6 and pasted into F7.
+See below the formula copied from F6 and pasted into F7.
 It now refers to cells in row 7.

-Excel has a variety of powerful tools in it’s toolbox to help you see what is going on in a spreadsheet with formlas.
-Which cells are using the information in them and where the information within the cell comes from, they can even help you trace errors.
+Excel has a variety of powerful tools in its toolbox to help you see what is going on in a spreadsheet with formulas.
+Which cells are using the information in them and where the information within the cell comes from.
+They can even help you trace errors.

 This shows where the cell is getting the information from that it is using in the formula

-To see this click on the Formulas tab, then click into the cell you want to know about, I did two in the picture below – the first one was cell F7, then click ‘Trace Precedents’.
+To see this, click on the Formulas tab, then click on the cell you want to know about.
+I did two in the picture below – the first one was cell F7 – then click ‘Trace Precedents’.

 This will add the blue boxes and the arrow showing which cells are being used in the formula in that cell.
 The formula itself can be seen in the function bar above.

-For the second one I clicked into cell F13 and then clicked ‘Trace Precedents’.
+For the second one, I clicked on cell F13 and then clicked ‘Trace Precedents’.

-If you changed a cell, what other cells would it effect?
+If you changed a cell, what other cells would it affect?
 What cells are using this info?

-To see this, click on the Formulas tab, click on the cell you want to know about and then click on the ‘Trace Dependants’
+To see this, click on the Formulas tab, click on the cell you want to know about and then click on ‘Trace Dependants’.

-In the picture below you can see the the ‘12%’ in cell G2 is used in the calculations in cells B3 – M3
+In the picture below you can see that the ‘12%’ in cell G2 is used in the calculations in cells B3 – M3.

-Excel will automatically colour code the arguements in a formula to help you identify its relationship with other cells
+Excel will automatically colour code the arguments in a formula to help you identify their relationship with other cells.

 Excel will show you at the click of a button where your spreadsheet errors are.
-The example we have is a very small simple worksheet and it’s easy to see the errors, but imagine how useful this will be on large complicated spreadsheets.
+The example we have is a very small and simple worksheet, and it’s easy to see the errors, but imagine how useful this will be on large complicated spreadsheets.

-With the spreadsheet open that you want to check, click on the ‘Formulas’ tab and then ‘Error Checking’
+With the spreadsheet that you want to check open, click on the ‘Formulas’ tab and then ‘Error Checking’.

-Click on the ‘Edit in formula bar’ and correct it.
-Whether you make any changes or not you will be given the option to ‘Resume’ in the error box and it will continue looking for errors.
+Click on ‘Edit in formula bar’ and correct it.
+Whether you make any changes or not, you will be given the option to ‘Resume’ in the error box and it will continue looking for errors.